wp-plugins/tag-list-widget/readme.txt

 * Added function `TLW_direct`

 == Upgrade Notice ==

+= 1.1.2 =
+Corrects a problem in WordPress 3.3 and higher that resulted in an empty taxonomy dropdown.
+Also removes all uses of PHP short tags.

 = 1.1.1 =
 Allows empty title in widget options.
 If empty, the `taxonomy_list_widget_title` filter isn't run.